GluuFederation/cloud-native-edition/helm/README.md

 ```

 If one doesn't have a key store it must be generated and place to the variable mentioned above.
 To generate, find the instructions [here](https://stackoverflow.com/questions/3997748/how-can-i-create-a-keystore)

-### Passport

-Because by default `oxpassport` is disabled and needs to be configured before it can be used.
-There are 2 different ways to enable oxpassport.
-- Method 1: Setting `oxpassport.enabled` to `true` before installation, then configuring it on the UI.
-Kubernetes will restart the pod until the it detects that passport has been enabled.
-To enable it on the UI follow these instructions.

-1. Login to the UI and navigate to `Configuration` -> `Organization Configuration` -> `System Configuration` and check `Scim Support` and `Passport Support` then click `Update` button on the bottom left.
-2. Navigate to `Configuration` -> `Manage Custom Scripts` -> `Person Authentication` -> `passport_social`.
-Check enabled and click `Save` at the top right of the screen.

-3. Navigate to `Configuration` -> `Manage Custom Scripts` -> `UMA RPT Policies` -> `scim_access_policy`.
-Enable it by checking the box and clicking `Save`.

-- Method 2: Installing the required services.
-Enabling installation of `oxpassport` and upgrading helm installation through,
-`helm upgrade --install RELEASE-NAME .` then following the above instructions.

 ### Redis